Buying and Selling in OM

 A copy of the Oakland Mills Architectural Guidelines is provided to sellers at no additional cost as part of the resale packet.
 The guidelines help residents to better understand the covenants by providing information on seeking architectural approval for changes to their properties.
 Additional free copies of the guidelines are always available at the village office, or can be viewed and printed here.

-If you have questions about the information given here, the covenants, guidelines, or the Oakland Mills Community Association, please contact Carrie Wenholz, Covenant Advisor – Applications at email@example.com.
+If you have questions about the information given here, the covenants, guidelines, or the Oakland Mills Community Association, please contact Carrie Wenholz, Covenant Advisor for Letters of Compliance at LOC@oaklandmills.org.